These activities are also available in Romanian

 Needed: Nothing extra.

-The students are very quiet.
-One sits (or stands) in front with his/her eyes closed.
-The leader points to a student; he quietly walks to stand behind the student whose eyes are closed.
-Once he’s there, the leader points to another student.
-This goes on until the desired number of students stands in the line.
-Then the student with his eyes closed may guess how many stand in the line behind him.
+The class is very quiet.
+One person sits (or stands) in front with his/her eyes closed.
+The leader points to a class member; he quietly walks to stand behind the student whose eyes are closed.
+Once he’s there, the leader points to another person.
+This goes on until the desired number of people stands in the line.
+Then the one with his eyes closed may guess how many stand in the line behind him.

 Have the whole class count out loud.
-Did the student hear correctly?
+Did the one in front hear correctly?

 F5 Run Like Crazy